-Who was C.H.
+Who Was C.H.
 Douglas?

-by Geoffrey Dobbs
+By Professor Geoffrey Dobbs

-The late Clifford Hugh Douglas, M.I.Mech.E., M.I.E.E., consulting engineer, economist, author, and founder of the Social Credit Movement, was born in 1879 and died an 1952.
+The late Clifford Hugh Douglas, M.I.Mech.E., M.I.E.E., consulting engineer, economist, author, and founder of the Social Credit Movement, was born in 1879 and died in 1952.
 Among other posts which he held in his earlier years were those of engineer with the Canadian General Electric company, Peterborough, Canada; Assistant Engineer, Lachine Rapids Hydraulic Construction, Deputy Chief Electrical Engineer, Buenos Aires and Pacific Railway; Chief Engineer and Manager in India British Westinghouse Company; Assistant Superintendent, Royal Aircraft Factory Farnborough (England).
-During the First World War be was a Major in the Royal Flying Corps and later in the R.A.F.
+During the First World War he was a Major in the Royal Flying Corps and later in the R.A.F.
 (Reserve).

 After retiring from his engineering career, he and his wife ran a small yacht-building yard on Southampton Water for several years.
 The combination of beauty with functional efficiency in a successfully designed racing yacht had a special appeal for him.
 When he lived in an old water mill in Hampshire he used the water wheel to turn a dynamo which lit and warmed the house as well as providing power for lathes and other tools.
 Later, when he moved to Scotland, many of his friends and followers remember helping to build his small hydro-electric power house, sited on the local burn which ran through his land.
 Since decentralisation of economic power was of the essence of his teaching, it should be put on record that he practised what he preached.